 Both are provided in each room.
 A shielded coaxial cable is needed for the television, and an Ethernet card is needed for the computer.
 Wireless internet service is available in all residence halls.
 For information on internet service and cable television, visit the Information Technology site.

 First, see if you can find the answers to your questions in the Residence Life Contract, Policies and Resource Guide.
-It will be included in our housing assignments mailing in July.
-Also, it is indexed below.
 Additionally, feel free to e-mail us with your questions at [[living]].